Data cube measures

 The possible options are:

-- Zero filled (default): fill missing data with zeros.
-This is most suitable if the measure represents an additive quantity.
+- Zero filled (default): Fill missing data with zeros—most suitable if the measure represents an additive quantity.

-- No fill: leave missing data empty.
-This is suitable when missing values indicate that the data is not collected.
+- No fill: Leave missing data empty—suitable when missing values indicate that the data is not collected.

-- Previous value: fill missing data with last value seen.
-This is suitable for sensor type data.
+- Previous value: Fill missing data with last value seen—suitable for sensor type data.

-- Interpolate values: interpolate the missing data between the seen value.
-This is suitable for sensor type data.
+- Interpolate values: Interpolate the missing data between the seen value—suitable for sensor type data.

 Measure suggestions

-This is particularly useful if you have added a new column to your table after creating the data cube and now want to represent it in your views.
+You can use this feature if you add a new column to an existing table and want to include it in your data cube views.

 Custom measure examples